VR-25/acc/README.md

 # Some devices may require a delay as high as 3.
 The optimal max is probably 3.5.
 # If a charging switch seems to work intermittently, or fails completely, increasing this value may fix the issue.
 # You absolutely should increase this value if "acc -t --" reports total failure.
+# Some MediaTek devices require a delay as high as 15!

 # lang (l) #
 # acc language, managed with "acc --set --lang".